 Top Things to See and Do

-The Winnipeg branch of the Ukrainian Museum of Canada is located in the Holy Trinity Ukrainian Orthodox Metropolitan Church.
-Dedicated to the preservation of Ukrainian culture, the museum displays folk art, Easter eggs, traditional dress and crafts made by early pioneers.
+The Winnipeg branch of the Ukrainian Museum of Canada makes its home in the Holy Trinity Ukrainian Orthodox Metropolitan Church .
+You can get in touch with Ukrainian culture, and view a collection of Ukrainian folk arts and crafts, like special Easter eggs and traditional clothing made by early pioneers.
 1175 Main Street, 204-582-1018.